SamHSoftware/Machine-Learning/logistic-classification/README.md

 model, accuracy, predicted_values, true_values = logistic_classification(plot_images, save_plot)
 ```

 ...
 You will be able to predict whether patients have breast cancer or not!
-The function will also output a graph to shown how the loss dreases with each epoch:
+The function will also output a graph to shown how the loss decreases with each epoch:

 <img src="https://github.com/SamHSoftware/Machine-Learning/blob/main/logistic-classification/img/BCE_calculated_loss.png?raw=true" alt="Loss per epoch" width="500"/>